 What causes a red flag on a background check?

-Getting hired can be difficult, however, not knowing what’s on a background check can be detrimental, especially if some records are incorrect or haven’t been expunged, so knowing “what does a background check look for” can mean the difference between success and a failed background check.1
+Getting hired can be difficult, however, not knowing what’s on a background check can be detrimental, especially if some records are incorrect or haven’t been expunged, so knowing “what aspects are checked in a background check” can mean the difference between success and a failed background check.1

-Background checks5 are an essential stage in the recruiting process for businesses, and one can use them to their advantage in their job hunt.
+Background checks are an essential stage in the recruiting process for businesses, and one can use them to their advantage in their job hunt.5

-To know exactly what will show up on a background check, learn how to do a background check on yourself first to eliminate any red flags that could show up.
+To know exactly what will show up on a background check, learn how to self-conduct a check first to eliminate any red flags that could show up.

 What Are Red Flags on Background Checks?

 What causes a red flag on a background check?
-And, what do companies look for in a background check?
+And, what factors do companies evaluate?
 It’s not only a person’s degree or where they went to school that will impress future employers.

 Employers are generally concerned about work experience, personality profile, communications skills, cultural fit, and leadership experience.
 That is why they conduct background checks to verify the details a potential employee presents to them.